 Little is known about what Ford will actually propose and how meaningful the promised consultation will be.

 The Region has stronger environmental protections than the greenbelt, and will likely oppose expansion into Waterloo Region unless assured that the stronger environmental protections will apply.
 GREN supports that position.
 Yet other municipalities have no local protections, so environmental groups there would likely want greenbelt expansion in their areas to get some level of protections.
-It was agreed that GREN would support them.
+It was agreed that GREN would also support them.

 Thus GREN could be put in an awkward position, supporting both.
 All agree that without clear maps of the planned expansion, we can’t go further determining how to handle the situation.